pontem-network/sp-docs/move_vm/gas.md

   WeightToFee(weight)
 ```

 Additional fee to speed up transactions is a tip, which a user sets up when sending a transaction.

-// TODO: show how to choose fees and tips in UI/polka cli.
+See how to configure tips in [Polkadot UI](../getting_started/ui.md).

 Read more about [fees](https://substrate.dev/docs/en/knowledgebase/runtime/fees) in Substrate documentation.